Doukkala: History

 The Chiadma are related to the Chiadma and Chtouka were from the Chtouka Ait Baha before being re-located to Doukkala North of the Oum Er-Rbia River.

 At the end of the French protectorate (ca 1950), there lived in Doukkala 372,269 Muslims, 2,680 Europeans and 3,933 Jews.
-Hart estimated the population of the Doukkala to be 360,000 in 1960.
+Hart estimated the population of the Doukkala tribal confederation to be 360,000 in 1960.

 Geography

 Doukkala is divided in three sub-regions, parallel to the seacoast.